-- A Navigate to the GPS option in the Project menu.
-To change your GPS setting click None then scroll and select the name of the GPS you would like to use. - a) If you do not plan to use GPS, leave this set to None. - b) If you plan to use the Panasonic G2 internal GPS, select G2-GPS. - For an external GPS connection, follow the GPS connection instructions in Appendix A, then reopen the GS Software application to have your GPS appear as an option on the list.
+- 4 Navigate to the GPS option in the Project menu.
+To change your GPS setting click None then scroll and select the name of the GPS you would like to use. - a) If you do not plan to use GPS, leave this set to None.

-- Next, navigate to the GPS Offset option.
-This is the distance that your GPS is offset from the threading on the top portion of the antenna near the handle attachments. - a) If yours GPS is mounted on a pole using the threading on the antenna, your GPS Offset value will be zero. - b) If your GPS centered closer to the front of the antenna, your offset (cm/in) will be positive.
-If your GPS is centered closer toward the handles of the antenna, your offset (cm/in) will be negative. - c) If you are using the Panasonic G2 internal GPS, measure the horizontal distance from the threads on the antenna to the center of the tablet. - d) If you are not using GPS, this value can be zero.

-- If you plan to collect data with GPS and would like a KMZ file to be exported, toggle the Export to KMZ option on.
-For more information on exporting KMZ files see Appendix H. - 7 Navigate to the System menu to Units and Language options. - 8 Tap the selected parameter to change.
+- b) If you plan to use the Panasonic G2 internal GPS, select G2-GPS. - c) If you plan to use the HS Module integrated GPS, select Internal. - d) For an external GPS connection, follow the GPS connection instructions in Appendix A, then reopen the GS Software application to have your GPS appear as an option on the list. - Next, navigate to the GPS Offset option.
+This is the distance that your GPS is offset from the threading on the top portion of the antenna near the handle attachments. - a) If yours GPS is mounted on a pole using the threading on the antenna, your GPS Offset value will be zero. - b) If you are using the Panasonic G2 internal GPS, measure the horizontal distance from the threads on the antenna to the center of the tablet.
+If you are behind the antenna the offset value will be negative, if you are in front of the antenna the offset value will be positive.
+If you use the Panasonic G2 internal GPS, take care to maintain the input offset distance from the antenna throughout collection. - If you are using the HS Module integrated GPS, measure the horizontal distance from the threads on the antenna to the center of the module.
+The offset value will be positive. - d) If you are not using GPS, this value can be zero. - If you plan to collect data with GPS and would like a KMZ file to be exported, toggle the Export to KMZ option On.
+For more information on exporting KMZ files see Appendix B. - 7 If you plan to collect data using an external survey wheel, toggle the External SW option On. - 8 Navigate to the System menu to Units and Language options. - 9 Tap the selected parameter to change.
 For example, if you wish to change the Units from Imperial to Metric, tap the word Imperial.
 These settings will remain from session to session unless changed.